Compiler and Linker Flags

 example$

-Note that these compiler and linker flags are tailored to the GNU C++ compiler (g++).
+The compiler and linker flags that regina-engine-config outputs are tailored to the GNU C++ compiler (g++) and Clang.
 If you use a different compiler, you might need to adjust your flags accordingly.